bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 a `count based n-gram model <https://en.wikipedia.org/wiki/Word_n-gram_language_model#Approximation_method>`__, or even a trillion parameter `transformer <https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)>`__ neural network.
 And finally "large" is a moving target without a precise definition.
-Nowadays, you probably need to have 1 billion `parameters <https://en.wikipedia.org/wiki/Statistical_parameter>`__ (or neural network weights) to be even be close.
+Nowadays, you probably need to have at least a billion `parameters <https://en.wikipedia.org/wiki/Statistical_parameter>`__ (or neural network weights) to be even considered large.
 For context `GPT-2 <https://en.wikipedia.org/wiki/GPT-2>`__ has 1.5B parameters, `GPT-3 <https://en.wikipedia.org/wiki/GPT-3>`__ has 175B parameters, and the LLaMA has variants from 7B - 65B parameters.